Protection And Immigration Steps For Victims Of Crime Or Violence

 Women immigrants who are in an abusive relationship with a legal resident of the U.S. should not have to remain victims of violence merely because their immigration status is tied to their abuser.
 Passed by Congress in 1994, VAWA establishes protection under U.S. immigration law for women who are not legal citizens of the U.S. or who do not have a visa.
 It allows female victims of abuse to obtain lawful status without needing to rely on an abuser who may have originally petitioned for them.
 We can help you file Form I-360 to petition for legal status without the abuser’s knowledge.

-If you are a spouse, parent or child of a U.S. citizen or a legal permanent resident (LPR) and you are in an abusive relationship, we can help you pursue legal resident status and take steps to protect you from further abuse.
+If you are a spouse, parent or child of a U.S. citizen or a legal permanent resident (LPR) and you are in an abusive relationship, our immigration attorneys can help you pursue legal resident status and take steps to protect you from further abuse.